 Bereavement Verses for Funeral Thank You Notes

 Traditionally, thank you notes are sent by the deceased person's family following a funeral or burial.
 However, finding the right words to thank individuals for their generosity during this difficult time may be a daunting task.
-Here are a couple websites that have sample thank you notes available for use:
+Here are a few examples of how you can say thank you in a brief note:

 Again, it's not how much you say, but what you say.
 For the family of a deceased person, a simple "thank you" is sufficient.
 However, if you feel the task of thanking everyone for their help and generosity to too overwhelming, enlist the help of another family member or friend.

 Keeping your written sentiments short is acceptable as well.
 A couple of reasons you may want to keep your message short is that your card may have expressed most of what you wanted to say or maybe you did not know the deceased very well.
 Whatever the reason, you can still come across warm and caring even though your sentiments are brief.
 A few examples: